APPLICATION STRATEGY 2021: Arizona Antelope

 This program provides hunters with peace of mind in knowing that they can surrender their tag for any reason without losing their coveted bonus points.
 Point Guard coverage costs $5 per species.
 See more details here.

-If you're applying online, make sure to keep your credit card payment information current and up-to-date.
+Applicants are encouraged to keep their credit card payment information current.
 If your payment is declined at the time of the draw, your application will not be drawn.
 AZGFD will no longer call customers to obtain payment on drawn applications where credit cards have failed.
 The deadline for updating your credit or debit card information online is 11:59 p.m.
-MST on Feb.
-27, 2020.
+(Arizona time) Thursday, Feb.
+25, 2021.

 Below you can find important information and an overview of Arizona’s rules/regulations, the draw system, bonus points, tag and license fees, and an interactive boundary line map on our State Profile.
 You can also view the Arizona Antelope Profile to access historical and statistical data to help you find trophy units.